PX4/PX4-user_guide/en/can/README.md

 :::note
 Both DroneCAN and Cyphal originate from an earlier project named UAVCAN.
-In 2022 the project split into two: the original version of UAVCAN (UAVCAN v0) was renamed to DroneCan, and UAVCAN v1 was renamed Cyphal.
+In 2022 the project split into two: the original version of UAVCAN (UAVCAN v0) was renamed to DroneCAN, and the newer UAVCAN v1 was renamed Cyphal.
 :::

 :::warning